Skip to content

 Normally, the maximum registration period permitted by the University as outlined in table 1, includes any period of approved absence.

-All breaks in study must have prior consent of the University and will require the submission, by the candidate’s supervisor, of a plan for completion within the maximum period of registration which should be deemed satisfactory by the Graduate School Committee.
-When returning from a break in study, candidates will have the opportunity to review their research plan with their supervisor.
+All breaks in study must have prior consent of the university.
+Other than in the case of maternity/paternity leave or a period of ill health, applications for a break of study will require the submission, by the candidate of a detailed plan for completion within the maximum period of registration.
+The feasibility of this plan must be confirmed by the supervisory team.
+Applications for a break of study will be approved by the PGR Awards Board.
+When returning from a break in study, candidates will have the opportunity to review and revise their research plan with their supervisor.

-Changing mode of study
+Changing Mode of Study

 Candidates may wish to change their mode of study from full-time to part-time (or vice versa).